Tet methylcytosine dioxygenase 2: Clinical significance

 The most striking outcome of aberrant TET activity is its association with the development of cancer.

 Mutations in this gene were first identified in myeloid neoplasms with deletion or uniparental disomy at 4q24.
 TET2 may also be a candidate for active DNA demethylation, the catalytic removal of the methyl group added to the fifth carbon on the cytosine base.

 Damaging variants in TET2 were attributed as the cause of several myeloid malignancies around the same time as the protein’s function was reported for TET-dependent oxidation.
 Not only were damaging TET2 mutations found in disease, but the levels of 5hmC were also affected, linking the molecular mechanism of impaired demethylation with disease [75].
 In mice the depletion of TET2 skewed the differentiation of haematopoietic precursors, as well as amplifying the rate of haematopoietic or progenitor cell renewal.
+It has also been reported that 5mC oxidation by TET2 of RNA rather than DNA affects chromatin towards an open state.

 Somatic TET2 mutations are frequently observed in myelodysplastic syndromes (MDS), myeloproliferative neoplasms (MPN), MDS/MPN overlap syndromes including chronic myelomonocytic leukaemia (CMML), acute myeloid leukaemias (AML) and secondary AML (sAML).

 TET2 mutations have prognostic value in cytogenetically normal acute myeloid leukemia (CN-AML).
 "Nonsense" and "frameshift" mutations in this gene are associated with poor outcome on standard therapies in this otherwise favorable-risk patient subset.

 Loss-of-function TET2 mutations may also have a possible causal role in atherogenesis as reported by Jaiswal S. et al, as a consequence of clonal hematopoiesis.
 Loss-of-function due to somatic variants are frequently reported in cancer, however homozygous germline loss-of-function has been shown in humans, causing childhood immunodeficiency and lymphoma.
 The phenotype of immunodeficiency, autoimmunity and lymphoproliferation highlights requisite roles of TET2 in the human immune system.